BoXHED/BoXHED2.0-source-code/README.md

 source conda_install_packages.sh
 ```

+Note that you need CUDA 11.1 installed.
 Subsequently you can install BoXHED2.0 by running:
 ```
-source setup.sh
+source setup.sh -g
 ```
-Here are the flags that can be passed to the installer:
-- '-g': If you want the code to be compiled with GPU support, you may pass the '-g' flag.
-Note that you need CUDA 11.1 installed.
-Please note that this is only supported for Linux users at the moment.

 then run the *main.py* file for a quick demonstration of how to train/test a BoXHED model on a synthetic dataset.
 Please refer to this file for proper usage of BoXHED2.0.
 ```